 Mid-Avalanche Slope Trail on Left Canyon Wall

 The trail, obviously roughed out across an avalanche slope by a crew of volunteers with picks and shovels, continued skirting the mid-section of the left ridge of the canyon until it eventually landed just beyond and above the camp complex.
-As a note, on the return trip I took the top of the ridge, which it is best to summit about mid-way down the avalanche slope trail, after dipping down into a wash and re-ascending to the next ridge…this is the ridge you want as your main route, totally avoiding the camp complex.
+As a note, on the return trip I took the top of the ridge, which it is best to summit about mid-way down the avalanche slope trail, after dipping down into a wash and re-ascending to the next ridge…this is a ridge you could use in order to avoid the camp complex.

 Red Rock Stake Super Hero Girls Camp Trail